Roboy/lightskin-python-framework/README.md

 ### `visualizer.py`
 This script connects to an Arduino running the Arduino connector module and displays the collected and reconstructed data updating live.

+### `analyzer.py`
+This script displays various useful maps for the current sensor placements:
+ * A sensitivity map
+ * A locality resolution map